 A New Model for Opioid Use Disorder Treatment

-Imagine what would happen if someone—at the moment they realized they were dependent on opioids—could simply walk into their doctor’s office and ask to be detoxed?
+Imagine if people —when they realize their dependency on opioids—could walk into a doctor’s office and ask to be detoxed?

 What if individuals with opioid dependency or opioid use disorder could seek timely treatment without fear of being judged, bottle-necked, or shuttled into a drug treatment program that merely renders them dependent on a different type of the same problematic drug?